 The study also found that 88 percent of the participants were found to be suffering from migraines and not sinus headaches.
 A true sinus headache is rare, and primarily related to a viral or bacterial sinus infection that can often include facial pain or pressure, which can mimic migraine pain.

-Someone who suffers from weather-related migraines can experience warning signs as early as 48 hours prior to the actual migraine onset.
+Someone who suffers from migraines triggered by weather can experience warning signs as early as 48 hours prior to the actual migraine onset.
 Symptoms can include irritability, depression, excitability, and excessive yawning.
 Meanwhile, exposure to weather-related triggers can tip a bad headache into a full-blown migraine.

 Low barometric pressure has been known to be a migraine trigger due to the pressure exerted by the weight of the atmosphere.
 Some believe barometric pressure changes might affect the pressure in the brain or the way the brain blocks pain.